zerosonesfun/awesome-recruiting/README.md

 - [GitHub README Resume](https://zerosonesfun.github.io/readme-resume/) - An example of how you could use a free GitHub repository and a README.md file to create a minimal resume. `free`
 - [JSON Resume](https://jsonresume.org) - The JSON Resume standard. `free`
 - [JSON Resume Tools / Generators](https://alicornhunt.com/tools/resume-standard/) - JSON Resume Generator and other related tools by Alicorn Hunt. `free`
+- [NON-AI Resume Summarizer](https://alicornhunt.com/resume-summarizer/) - Paste in a resume and get the total years of experience, top skills, and contact information in seconds.
+All without using AI or sending the data anywhere.
+The tool works within your own browser. `free`

 ## Tracking and Management Systems